 The rate and extent of absorption of both the rosiglitazone component and glimepiride component of AVANDARYL when taken with food were equivalent to the rate and extent of absorption of rosiglitazone and glimepiride when administered concomitantly as separate tablets with food.

 The AUC and Cmax of glimepiride increased in a dose-proportional manner following administration of AVANDARYL 4 mg/1 mg, 4 mg/2 mg, and 4 mg/4 mg.
-Administration of AVANDARYL in the fed state resulted in no change in the overall exposure of rosiglitazone; however, the Cmax of rosiglitazone decreased by 32% compared to the fasted state.
-There was an increase in both AUC (19%) and CmaX (55%) of glimepiride in the fed state compared to the fasted state.
+Administration of AVANDARYL in the fed state resulted in no change in the overall exposure of rosiglitazone; however, the Cmax of rosiglitazone decreased by 32% compared with the fasted state.
+There was an increase in both AUC (19%) and Cmax (55%) of glimepiride in the fed state compared with the fasted state.

-Glimepiride: After intravenous (IV) dosing in normal subjects, the volume of distribution (Vd) was 8.8 L (113 mL/kg), and the total body clearance (CL) was 47.8 mL/min.
+Glimepiride: After intravenous (IV) dosing in healthy subjects, the volume of distribution (Vd) was 8.8 L (113 mL/kg), and the total body clearance (CL) was 47.8 mL/min.
 Protein binding was greater than 99.5%.

 Rosiglitazone: Rosiglitazone is extensively metabolized with no unchanged drug excreted in the urine.
 The major routes of metabolism were N-demethylation and hydroxylation, followed by conjugation with sulfate and glucuronic acid.
 All the circulating metabolites are considerably less potent than parent and, therefore, are not expected to contribute to the insulin-sensitizing activity of rosiglitazone.
 In vitro data demonstrate that rosiglitazone is predominantly metabolized by cytochrome P450 (CYP) isoenzyme 2C8, with CYP2C9 contributing as a minor pathway.
 Following oral or IV administration of [14C]rosiglitazone maleate, approximately 64% and 23% of the dose was eliminated in the urine and in the feces, respectively.
 The plasma half-life of [14C]related material ranged from 103 to 158 hours.
 The elimination half-life is 3 to 4 hours and is independent of dose.

 Glimepiride: Glimepiride is completely metabolized by oxidative biotransformation after either an IV or oral dose.
-The major metabolites are the cyclohexyl hydroxy methyl derivative (Ml) and the carboxyl derivative (M2).
-Cytochrome P450 2C9 has been shown to be involved in the biotransformation of glimepiride to Ml.
-Ml is further metabolized to M2 by one or several cytosolic enzymes.
-Ml, but not M2, possesses about 1/3 of the pharmacological activity as compared to its parent in an animal model; however, whether the glucose-lowering effect of Ml is clinically meaningful is not clear.
+The major metabolites are the cyclohexyl hydroxy methyl derivative (M1) and the carboxyl derivative (M2).
+Cytochrome P450 2C9 is involved in the biotransformation of glimepiride to M1.
+M1 is further metabolized to M2 by one or several cytosolic enzymes.
+M2 is inactive.
+In animals, M1 possesses about 1/3 of the pharmacological activity of glimepiride, but it is unclear whether M1 results in clinically meaningful effects on blood glucose in humans.

-When [14C] glimepiride was given orally, approximately 60% of the total radioactivity was recovered in the urine in 7 days and Ml (predominant) and M2 accounted for 80 to 90% of that recovered in the urine.
-Approximately 40% of the total radioactivity was recovered in feces and Ml and M2 (predominant) accounted for about 70% of that recovered in feces.
+When [14C]glimepiride was given orally to 3 healthy male subjects, approximately 60% of the total radioactivity was recovered in the urine in 7 days.
+M1 and M2 accounted for 80% to 90% of the radioactivity recovered in the urine.
+The ratio of M1 to M2 in the urine was approximately 3:2 in two subjects and 4:1 in one subject.
+Approximately 40% of the total radioactivity was recovered in feces and M1 and M2 (predominant) accounted for about 70% of that recovered in feces.
 No parent drug was recovered from urine or feces.
-After IV dosing in patients, no significant biliary excretion of glimepiride or its Ml metabolite has been observed.
+After IV dosing in patients, no significant biliary excretion of glimepiride or its M1 metabolite was observed.

 No pharmacokinetic data are available for AVANDARYL in the following special populations.
 Information is provided for the individual components of AVANDARYL.